 5. uncontrolled salivation;

-6. cerebral palsy (infantile cerebral palsy);
+6. Cerebral palsy (cerebral palsy);

 8. hypertonicity of the facial muscles;